AdamStuckert/Ranitomeya_imitator_genome/GenomeAssembly/scripts/GenomePrepAndSubmission.md

+## First register the requisite information with ENA

+1. Register the project
+2. Register the sample used for assembly
+3. Submit this sample
+4. Register a prefix for your assembly within the project edit page on ENA

 ## Convert genome annotations into the EMBL format for submission

 This is the code I used for getting my genome annotations from Maker into the correct format for deposition in the European Nucleotide Archive.